7 Signs Your Eyelash Extensions Could Be Better

 This happens with the lash technician hasn't considered eye shape or thought about what would suit you best when applying your lashes.
 A mix of 2-3 or more lash lengths should be used to avoid your lashes looking like you've applied a cheap fake lash strip.
-Often you'll feel a little like Barbie when you have had these types of lashes applied!
 Your lashes should always suit your eye shape.

 5. The application process burns your eyes, long after it's over!

 I've had many new clients tell me they've had bad experiences with glue fumes burning their eyes badly during, and even after the application has ended.
 One client told me she got in her car after having lashes applied and had to sit with the air conditioner blowing in her eyes to stop the burning.
 This isn't normal!
-Slight eye watering can occur but constant discomfort is unusual - the process should be relaxing, pleasant and comfortable.
+Slight eye watering can occur, but constant discomfort afterwards is unusual - the process should be relaxing, pleasant and comfortable.

 6. Your lash extensions only last a week!

 This often happens when not enough lash extensions have been applied.
 If you think you've found the cheapest technician around then the chances are they aren't spending enough time during the appointment to provide a long lasting, full lash effect.
 A good lash application should take 1.5-2+ hours.
 A full set of lashes should mean they’re applied to all your natural lashes (those that are long enough).

-Lash extensions will last 3+ weeks with proper care and a great application.
+Lash extensions can last 3+ weeks with proper care and great application.
 Refills are recommended every 2-4 weeks to keep your lashes looking full, time between fills will always depend on your after care, your natural lash cycle and how many lashes you have to work with.